 Ko-fi also gives creators the option to open up a Ko-fi shop, wherein you can sell digital and physical items like stickers, prints, wallpapers, game mods, tutorials, sound files, merch, books, or crafting kits.
 It only takes a few minutes to open up your Ko-fi shop and add products.
 Ko-fi even gives you enough space to add images, videos, and a description of your product.
 You can also set your own price and note if the product has a limited stock.

 The nice thing about Ko-fi, as opposed to crowdfunding sites, is that it takes 0% of donations.
-Despite the site helping creators receive over $4 million in donations every month (and $50 million so far), Ko-fi never takes a cent no matter how much money you get in a single donation, and no matter how many donations you get.
+Despite the site helping creators receive millions in donations every month, Ko-fi never takes a cent no matter how much money you get in a single donation, and no matter how many donations you get.
 Ko-fi also keeps ads off of your page and won’t sell your information.

 The only thing putting a dent in your total donation income is payment processor fees.
 Both PayPal and Stripe will still apply their normal transaction fees.
 Typically, these range between 2-3.4%, but that can vary depending on currencies, location, and other factors beyond Ko-fi’s reach.